 But on the night of the eighteenth the committee was carefully watched, for the British were determined that they should not do the very thing they accomplished,—that is, get news of the march to Lexington and Concord.
 The committee did not dare to venture out, but somehow they must send word to Revere.
 It suddenly occurred to Dr. [Joseph] Warren that no suspicion would be aroused to see a boy running up the causeway from the Green Dragon to Revere’s house.
 So, about ten o’clock, he despatched that same thirteen year old Sam Ballard to carry the message to Paul Revere!

 The legend of Sam Ballard is also an example of what I’ve called “memory creep.”
-It appears to have been inspired by the anecdote of Joseph Ballard that I analyzed yesterday, but it got better with:
+It appears to have been inspired by the anecdote of John Ballard that I analyzed yesterday, but it got better with:

 - a lot more name-dropping: Hancock!
 Adams!
 Green Dragon!
 Paul Revere!
 Dr. Warren!

 - the listeners’ ancestor put at the center of the action: Sam Ballard not only overhears the British officers, but also brings that news to the Patriots himself, and finally carries Warren’s orders to Revere.

 Furthermore, there are a lot of details that reflect a casual late-nineteenth-century understanding of Revolutionary Boston rather than the historical record.

 - Gen. Thomas Gage never made a “plan to capture Hancock and Adams”; his mission was entirely aimed at seizing cannon and other matérial in Concord.
 Any spy who was really in the British council room would have had better intelligence.